11 SEO Metrics That Matter Most For Google Ranking

-Mobile friendliness issues commonly occur after your web host upgrade its hosting environment and your software have compatibility issues.
-So, when you begin to notice an increasing number of page with mobile friendliness issues, the first thing will be to evaluate your current template's capacity to present mobile friendly pages.
+Mobile friendliness issues commonly occur after your web host upgrades its hosting environment and your software has compatibility issues.
+So, when you begin to notice an increasing number of pages with mobile friendliness issues, the first thing will be to evaluate your current template's capacity to present mobile friendly pages.
 In many cases, updating or completely changing your template can address the problem.

 You may want to consider creating Accelerated Mobile Pages, AMP, if you have the time and capacity to do so.
 Generally, selecting a quality mobile friendly template build to be compatible with the latest version of your software and upgradable when new versions are released will be enough.

 This metric will tell you the nature of visitor engagement on your website.
 A session is a group of user interactions with your website that take place within a given time frame.
 For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.
 Having an average session of at least 2.0 sessions is good performance.

 Generally, performance metrics measure your website's total impressions, click through rates (CTR), total clicks and position in the search engine results pages for particular keywords.